veilm/rethread/README.md

 reloading the Qt stack each time.
 After startup, the browser automatically runs `$XDG_CONFIG_HOME/rethread/startup.sh` (override with `--startup-script=PATH`) so you can pre-register keybindings or tweak state declaratively.
+`rethread tabs open` inserts the new tab immediately after the active tab; add `--at-end` to append to the end of the strip when you need the old behavior.

 ## key bindings